bytecodealliance/wasmtime-go/README.md

     })

     // Next up we instantiate a module which is where we link in all our
     // imports.
-We've got one improt so we pass that in here. instance, err := wasmtime.NewInstance(module, []*wasmtime.Extern{item.AsExtern()})
+We've got one import so we pass that in here. instance, err := wasmtime.NewInstance(module, []*wasmtime.Extern{item.AsExtern()})
     check(err)